 This module is designed to take students from absolute beginners to a level of written and aural comprehension, writing and speaking skills roughly commensurate with A-level.
 At the end of the course, students should be able to comprehend and respond to written and aural texts over a comprehensive range of current affairs, cultural and everyday topics and engage in everyday social conversation.
 You will have five hours of classes per week for this module.

 You’ll read a series of key texts from Spain and Spanish America.
 Its purpose is to impart an essential body of literary-historical and cultural knowledge relating to the main periods, genres and conventions of literature in Spanish from the Middle Ages to the modern period.
 You’ll spend two hours per week in lectures and seminars studying for this module.

 This module aims to introduce you to the basic structures of Portuguese, to enable you by the end of the course to be able to comprehend a variety of texts on everyday life and current affairs in written Portuguese, to be able to conduct an elementary conversation on everyday matters, to be able to produce basic written texts in Portuguese covering everyday issues and to be able to comprehend basic spoken Portuguese in certain situations appropriate for learners at this stage.
 You will have three hours per week of classes in this module.

 Language and Context

 This module considers the main forms and functions of English vocabulary, grammar and discourse and explores how they are used in real social and cultural contexts.
 You’ll look at how language is used for different purposes and how people use language to reveal and conceal social realities as well other topics surrounding language and context.
-For this module you will have a 1-hour lecture and a 1-hour seminar per week.
+For this module you will have a one-hour lecture and a one-hour seminar per week.